 My Akai MPC Journey

 I never really got into playing music.
-My piano making was poor.
+My piano skills are basic.
 I love Amiga tracker music but never worked out how to code a tracker song.
 That was then and everything has developed and tools have matured.
 I was looking for a sample based player and some form of MIDI control.
 The Akai MPC One comes with this functionality and more to start making music.
 Beats are the easiest and most advertised function of the MPC.
 It is more than that.
 It is also an easy to use MIDI controller and sequencer.
 There are also programmable sythesizers built in to manipulate and control The Akai MPC One is a very capable DAW-less machine.

 I am interested in retro-computers and vintage hifi. eBay was one of the first marketplaces that I search for vintage MPC machines.
 Wow.
 I am gobsmacked by the level of interest and prices for vintage MPC machines.
 I knew that I was onto something.
 After a lot of searching around and dreaming of that vintage sound I bought a new machine.
 I feel that the price of a new MPC one is very reasonable.
 The MPC One does not feel like a crippled MPC X. The MPC One is a powerful machine that cover the DAW-less landscape.

 I saw an old Akai advertisement showing the various MPC options.
 Due to its age, the modern MPC options were not shown.
 I have created my own MPC comparison chart.
 There is limited space on a chart such as mine and I couldn't list every MPC ever made.
 The Akai MPCs that I have listed are machines that I feel are comparable and of interest to me.
 I have listed three generations of Akai MPC machines.
 The Akai machines I compared are the MPC1000, MPC2500, MPC5000, MPC One, and MPC X. I didn't list the Akai MPC Live as I feel that this machine is priced at a premium to the market.